 Photography is allowed for personal use only, with the permission of Library staff.

-Help support vital conservation work in Exeter Library's Special Collections Archive, protecting Exeter's heritage for future generations.
+Help support vital conservation work in Exeter Library’s Special Collections Archive, protecting Exeter’s heritage for future generations.
 Find out more about Exeter Library's conservation work and how to Adopt a Book, great for yourself or as a gift.

 This collection of children’s books contains about 2,000 items, mainly dating from before 1940.
 They were built up over a period of time by bequest, donation and purchase and, as such, do not represent any significant individual collection.
 The titles to 1850 have a detailed listing by the noted children’s book historian Marjorie Moon (1908-1996) which is available to view in the library.